marktmiller/atari-8-bit-projects/status-bar/Readme.md

 If you want to use Atari Basic, instead, it's still possible to run this demo with my cursor tracking routine.
 You will not be able to load STATBAR.BAS, however.

 Most of the code in the PDF listing will work in Atari Basic.
-The only changes you'll need is to skip line 270, and line 280 should read:
+The only changes you'll need are to skip line 270, and line 280 should read:

 V=USR(1648,ADR(STAT$))